Number of people missing in Maui wildfires still unclear, officials say

 "There may be a shelter out there, for example, a hotel out there, that hasn't reported people," he said.

+Officials were unable to confirm how many of the missing are children.
+Merrill disclosed that no one on their missing persons lists has a child's birthdate.

+"That doesn't mean...there are not minor victims," Merrill said. "...On all of our lists, we don't have any names, currently, that show a date of birth of someone who is a child," Merrill said.

-Merrill noted that about 1,400 of the initial 2,500 people who were reported missing have been found safe so far.
+He also noted that about 1,400 of the 2,500 people who were initially reported missing have been so far found safe.

-At least 104 DNA reference samples have been collected from people on the island in an effort to "construct family trees, or pedigrees," Julie French, senior vice president for the DNA analysis company ANDE, told reporters.
+Familial DNA is being used to help identify victims.
+At least 104 DNA reference samples have been collected so far from people on the island in an effort to "construct family trees, or pedigrees," Julie French, senior vice president for the DNA analysis company ANDE, told reporters.

 "Nearly three-quarters of the remains that have been tested thus far have generated searchable DNA results," French said.